vlastahajek/RH_ASKTiny/README.md

 It doesn't seem that timer is actually running at 1/8 speed, but it is still a bit off.
 Timer is configured to run 8x faster than the required transmission speed.
-This is necessary for precise bit sampling during receiving, but it not important for transmission.
+This is necessary for precise bit sampling during receiving, but it is not important for transmission.

-RH_ASK is in this library enhanced with parameter `overSampling`, which controls timer speed/transmission speed ration.
+RH_ASK is in this library enhanced with parameter `overSampling`, which controls timer speed/transmission speed ratio.
 It is `8` by default.
 Setting it to `1` seems to work around the problem when transmitting on 1MHz speed.

 ```c++
 RH_ASK(uint16_t speed = 2000, uint8_t rxPin = 11, uint8_t txPin = 12, uint8_t pttPin = 10, bool pttInverted = false,  uint8_t overSampling = 8);